Wofford Terriers men's basketball: History

 The Terriers have been playing Division I basketball in the Southern Conference since the 1997–98 season.
-They have won four regular season SoCon titles and five SoCon tournament championships and are one-time SoCon tournament runner-ups.
-The Terriers currently hold a 1–5 record in the NCAA tournament.
+They have won four regular season SoCon titles and six SoCon tournament championships and are one-time SoCon tournament runner-ups.
+The Terriers currently hold a 1–6 record in the NCAA tournament.
 Wofford has defeated various high major opponents during their years in NCAA Division I. They have beaten North Carolina twice, South Carolina twice, Georgia twice, Clemson, Georgia Tech, NC State, Seton Hall, Purdue, Tulane, Wake Forest, Texas A&M, Cincinnati, Auburn, Virginia Tech, Air Force, George Mason, and Xavier since joining Division I for the 1995–96 season.

 On March 8, 2010, the Terriers defeated Appalachian State to win the Southern Conference tournament, marking the first time Wofford qualified for the NCAA tournament.
 Although Wofford came within a possession of upsetting 4th seeded Wisconsin in the first round, they eventually lost, 49–53.
 The Terriers qualified for the NCAA tournament for the second time on March 7, 2011, winning the Southern Conference tournament over College of Charleston, 77–67, but they lost in the first round to BYU.
 Brad Loesing, point guard and 4.0 Phi Beta Kappa student, was selected first team Division I Academic All-American.
-In 2013, Wofford won the Southern Conference tournament and qualified for the NCAA tournament for the third time in five years, losing to Michigan in the second round.
+In 2014, Wofford won the Southern Conference tournament and qualified for the NCAA tournament for the third time in five years, losing to Michigan in the second round.
 Wofford also won a spot in the 2015 NCAA tourney, going 28–6.
 In February 2016, Wofford set an NCAA record when it hit 17 of 21 shots from the three-point line against VMI.
 For the 2017 season, a new state-of-the-art basketball and volleyball arena, Jerry Richardson Indoor Stadium, opened on the Wofford campus.
 In the 2017–18 season, Wofford defeated the defending national champion North Carolina in Chapel Hill, the first Wofford win against a ranked opponent and the first win against a top 5 opponent in school history.

 During the 2018–19 season, Wofford was nationally ranked for the first time in school history.
 The Terriers finished with a 30–5 record and 18–0 in the Southern Conference, the first undefeated SoCon season in the modern era.
 As a 7-seed in the NCAA tournament, they defeated 10th-seeded Seton Hall, 84–68, in the first round, and during the game, Wofford star shooting guard Fletcher Magee broke the all-time NCAA career record for three-pointers made.
 They went on to lose to Kentucky, 62–56, in the second round in a contest that garnered the second highest ratings of any game during the round of 32.